How to Make a Compost Heap

 What to Use in a Compost Heap or Bin

 In order to get good compost, you will need to add the right materials to your compost heap or bin.
-The best materials to add include vegetable peelings, fruit waste, tea bags, plant material as well as grass cuttings.
+The best materials to add include vegetable peelings, fruit waste, tea bags, plant material, and grass cuttings.

 These types of materials will break down fairly fast and provide nitrogen and moisture to the compost.